francois2metz/node-spore/README.md

             // do something with client
         });

-You can create client with multiple spec:
+You can create a client with multiple spec:

         var client = spore.createClient(__dirname +'/twitter1.json',
                                         __dirname +'/twitter2.json');